CSIRO-enviro-informatics/shacl-form/README.md

 Determines the HTML name of the input field, and if there is no sh:name, determines the user-readable label that accompanies the input field.
 A required constraint, since the sh:path defines its property in a Shape.

+**sh:nodeKind**
+Determines what kind of node the property refers to.
+Options for sh:NodeKind are: sh:Literal, sh:IRI, sh:BlankNode, sh:BlankNodeOrIRI, sh:IRIOrLiteral, sh:BlankNodeOrLiteral

+1. Literal - Entered as a plain value (for example, a string, number or date) with constraints applying as normal
+2. IRI - A pattern is applied to ensure the value entered looks like an IRI, but the validity of the IRI is not checked.
+An IRI should refer to a node that already exists.
+For example, you might want a person to be a supervisor of another person, so you would enter the IRI of the other person.
+3. BlankNode - The property will consist of other properties.
+For example, an address will be made up of a street name, postcode, country, etc.
+4. BlankNodeOrIRI - The user can pick between entering a BlankNode or IRI
+5. IRIOrLiteral - The user can pick between entering an IRI or Literal
+6. BlankNodeOrLiteral - The user can pick between entering a Blank Node or Literal.

+If the property doesn't fit the specified nodeKind, shacl-form will provide a warning and the property will look odd/empty.

 **sh:name**
 Determines the user-readable label that accompanies the input field.